OGL staff choose Stroke Association for their charity of the month

 “In March 2017 I participated in a 10km resolution run and raised over £1,200 for the charity, I was in the top 3% that year for donations.
 My family has been raising awareness and money ever since by organising quiz nights and taking part in cycling events across the country, so I am very pleased that my friends and colleagues here at OGL will also be putting towards this great cause.”

-OGL is proud to announce that they raised £308.00 for Stroke Association.
+We are proud to announce that we raised £308.00 for Stroke Association.